New Zealand Defence Service Medal -

 The New Zealand Defence Service Medal (NZDSM) was instituted in April 2011 to recognise attested military service since 3 September 1945.
 The Royal Warrant for the NZDSM allows for one or more clasps to be awarded with the medal.
 The number of clasps awarded to an individual will be determined by the type(s) of military service undertaken by the individual.
 There are four clasps which can be awarded with the NZDSM: REGULAR (image shown above), TERRITORIAL, C.M.T. and NATIONAL SERVICE.

-At least 160,000 NZ ex-Service persons and over 9,000 currently serving NZDF military personnel are expected to be eligible to receive the NZDSM.
-This will be the largest medal issue project New Zealand has undertaken since 1950-1954 when the majority of the Second World War medals were issued.
+At least 160,000 NZ ex-Service persons are eligible to receive the NZDSM.
+This is the largest medal issue project New Zealand has undertaken since 1950-1954 when the majority of the Second World War medals were issued.

 As at 23 September 2013, more than 44,100 medals have been issued to ex-Service persons.
 In addition, more than 9,900 NZDSMs have been issued to currently serving NZDF military personnel.